 What is Shared Drive (Team Drive)?

 Shared Drive, formerly known as Team Drives, is the core function of Google Workspace (G Suite) which allows teams, groups, companies, and schools to store and access files easily in the Shared Drive and then collaborate with each team member more efficiently.
+Different from My Drive, which is a personal drive for individuals users, the Shared Drive is owned by a team or group.
+And files or folders stored in it belong to the team members instead of any individual.

 Why Create a Google Shared Drive?